LifeLock Identity Theft Protection Review 2025

 Financial Monitoring

 The $1 million legal fee coverage is included in every LifeLock plan, but the compensations for personal and legal expenses scale with the plan you have.
 It starts at $25,000 for each if you have the lowest-tier plan and increases to $100,000 each for the mid-tier Advantage plan.
-The $1 million coverage I mentioned applies only to the Ultimate Plus plans.
+The $1 million coverage we mentioned applies only to the Ultimate Plus plans.

 FYI: If you want a service that provides the same coverage for every subscriber, check out Aura’s plans, which all provide $1 million coverage for stolen funds and legal reimbursements.